CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/loops/infinitelooperrorcode.md

 ### Property Editor Support

 - The Expression Editor is available for [Input][] properties where the data type is `InfiniteLoopErrorCode`.
-- The Literal Editor is available for [Input][] properties where the data type is `InfiniteLoopErrorCode`.
+- The Literal Editor is not available for [Input][] properties where the data type is `InfiniteLoopErrorCode`.
 - The Variable Editor is available for [Input][], [InputOutput][] and [Output][] properties where the data type is `InfiniteLoopErrorCode`.

 ### Known Limitations